HandyHat/ha-hildebrandglow-dcc/README.md

 ## Credits

+Thanks go to:

-Thanks to the [original project](https://github.com/unlobito/ha-hildebrandglow) from which this project is forked, which now provides the MQTT interface, for realtime data via a Hildebrand device.
+- The [original project](https://github.com/unlobito/ha-hildebrandglow) from which this project is forked.
+It currently provides MQTT access for those with Hildebrand CAD Hardware.

-The Hildebrand API [documentation](https://docs.glowmarkt.com/GlowmarktAPIDataRetrievalDocumentationIndividualUserForBright.pdf) and [Swagger UI](https://api.beething.com/api-docs/v0-1/resourcesys/).
+- The Hildebrand API [documentation](https://docs.glowmarkt.com/GlowmarktAPIDataRetrievalDocumentationIndividualUserForBright.pdf) and [Swagger UI](https://api.beething.com/api-docs/v0-1/resourcesys/).

-The [Hildebrand-Glow-Python-Library](https://github.com/ghostseven/Hildebrand-Glow-Python-Library) was great for understanding the API.
+- The [Hildebrand-Glow-Python-Library](https://github.com/ghostseven/Hildebrand-Glow-Python-Library), used for understanding the API.

+- All of the contributors and users, without whom this integration wouldn't be where it is today.